ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-08-20-exploring-swimming-lakes-in-germany.md

 ![MB 508 parked in Berlin](/assets/images/IMG_8934.jpg)

-However, it was way too hot in the city.
+<span id="liepnitzsee">However,</span, it was way too hot in the city.
 The air didn't really cool down at night, so I left the city after the first night and stayed at [Liepnitzsee](https://www.google.com/maps/place/Liepnitzsee/) which was probably my most favorite lake in northern Germany.

 ![Liepnitzsee](/assets/images/IMG_8963.jpg)